The Omega Protocol: Writing a Satisfying Ending to your Novel

 So, are you ready to achieve the impossible?
-Because I think we’ve lost enough good books to bad endings already, don’t you?
+Because I think we’ve lost enough wonderful books to weak endings already, don’t you?
 Here’s what we are aiming at:

 The key to all story endings is to give the audience what it wants, but not in the way it expects.

 Let’s give our readers what they want, but not in the way they expect.
-Let’s light the fuse.
-Let’s invoke The Omega Protocol.
+Now, light the fuse, and let’s invoke The Omega Protocol.

 The resolution is a chapter after the climax that ends the story.
 It shows the effect of the story on the world, tidies up any loose ends and emphasises the effect of the story’s events on the characters.
 Keep it simple, but not abrupt.

-If the resolution is open-ended, final consequences might not be shown (although they should be at least signposted) leaving the reader with doubt and ambiguity.
-There could even be a final surprise for the reader.
+If the resolution is open-ended, ultimate consequences might not be shown, leaving the reader with doubt and ambiguity.
+There could even be a last surprise for the reader.
 Whatever happens, it shouldn’t take too long or the resolution will become an anti-climax.

-- The writer owes the reader completion of the story within, although perhaps pushing the boundaries of, genre conventions.
+- The writer owes the reader completion of the story within genre conventions, although they might push the boundaries.

 - Our story should have raised a question (perhaps using the One True Sentence technique), and the ending must tell the reader the answer to that question.

-Make sure the ending is set-up by earlier events: it can’t come out of nowhere or be due to luck, coincidence or new characters intervening.
+Make sure you set the ending up through earlier events: it can’t come out of nowhere or be due to luck, coincidence or new characters intervening.

-Once you have discovered your ending, you should work backward to make every page of the novel support it.
-Even a twist ending should be set up earlier.
+Once you’ve discovered your ending, work backward to make every page of the novel support it.
+Even if you have a twist ending, set it up earlier, so it doesn’t come out of nowhere.
 The reader should go ‘ah-ha!’ not ‘huh?’ when the ending arrives.
-The clues that foreshadow the ending must be there, and if you haven’t already planted them you should go back and do so.
+The clues that foreshadow the ending must be there.
+If you haven’t already planted them, go back and do so.

 What the audience wants is an emotionally satisfying ending, and the writer can deliver that and make it seem inevitable by using resonance.

-One trick to make the ending unpredictable is set up several possibilities.
+One way to make the ending unpredictable is to set up several possibilities.
 It should seem to the reader that the probability of failure is high, giving a ‘how can they get out of this?’ feeling.

-One way to do that is to literally write several alternative endings.
-Brainstorm a dozen endings, as crazy as you can.
-Choose the best alternative and write it.
-Then go through the novel and add pointers to that alternative ending.
-Even if you actually use the original ending, the pointers to the alternative ending will remain.
+Another way we can add some unpredictability is to write several alternative endings, and then go through the novel and add pointers to all the possible alternative endings.
+Even if you stick with the original ending, the pointers to the alternative endings will remain.

 They’re Running out of Time!

 Another way to maintain unpredictability all the way to the climax is to use a ticking clock or ‘time-bomb’.
-Something that the reader knows is set to happen at the climax and the protagonist is going to have deal with or fail.
+The reader knows the bomb is going to go off at the climax and the protagonist is going to have to stop it or fail.
 Of course in spy fiction, the time-bomb might be a literal bomb, but it doesn’t have to be.
 It can be any kind of deadline, naturally occurring in the story or imposed by the author.